FutureProofHomes/Documentation/docs/satellite1-troubleshooting.md

 ## Resetting to Factory Settings

-1. Press and hold the RIGHT (Action) button for approximately 15 seconds until the red LEDs start to make a clockwise circle.
-Keep holding the action button until all LEDs or extinguished.
-The LEDs will glow blue, and you can then release the button.
-The blue LEDs will count down in a clockwise cirlce to wipe the ESP and XMOS chips.
-This may take a few minutes.
+1. Press and hold the RIGHT (Action) button for approximately 22 seconds until the red LEDs complete their clockwise circle.
+When the LEDs glow blue you can release the action button and wait as the XMOS chip is erased.
+This process may take a few minutes before the Satelllite1 finally reboots to the factory firmware.
+Upon first boot you will see the blue LEDs complete another clockwise circle indicating the XMOS is being flashed with the facory embedded firmware.

 2. In your Home Assistant, go to Settings -> Devices and Services -> ESPHome and click the 3 dots next to the Satellite1 and select "Delete".

-3. Follow the steps to [Add your Satellite1 to Home Assistant](/#connecting-to-home-assistant)
+3. Follow the steps to [Add your Satellite1 to Home Assistant](satellite1-connecting-to-ha.md)

 ## Start the Device in "Boot" mode: